 With this information in hand:

-- Transform your image into the XYZ color space. - Extract the Y channel. - If you want brightness instead of luminance, apply the Lab brightness non-linearity.
+- Transform your image into the XYZ color space.
+(If it is in sRGB, you may need to do whitepoint adaptation!!) - Extract the Y channel. - If you want brightness instead of luminance, apply the Lab brightness non-linearity.